madhumitha0/Rule-engine/README.md

 **COMPONENTS**

-1. Backend :  main.py (Flask Python SQLAlchemy)
+1. Backend: main.py (Flask, SQLAlchemy, SQLite)
-2. Frontend : rlg.py (Tkinter UI Python)
+2. Frontend: rlg.py (Tkinter UI)
-3. Automated test script : test.py (Automatically test the app) (requests)
+3. Automated Testing: test.py (Automates app testing with requests)

 **APP COMPONENTS**

-1. CREATE RULE : will create a rule and show id in UI. for eg: you create two rules it will create two rules with id 1 and 2
+1. Create Rule: Creates a rule and assigns it an ID (e.g., Rule 1 and Rule 2).
-2. Combine RULE: for eg : you add rule number id with comma separated format, it will create a mega rule with separate id on the tkinteR UI
+2. Combine Rules: Combines rule IDs (comma-separated) into a "mega rule" with a unique ID in the Tkinter UI.
-3. EVALUATE RULE : Add the mega rule Id and data params that you need to provide in json format
+3. Evaluate Rule: Evaluates a rule using the mega rule ID and data in JSON format.

 **API Endpoints**